 Warm the remaining fat and add beeswax.
 The more beeswax you use the stiffer the mixture will be.
 Once the beeswax has melted pour it onto the marigold flower mix.

 Stir the beeswax in and allow to cool.
 Once the mixture has cooled it can be poured into jars.

 If kept in a dry, cool location the cream will keep for at least a year.

 Calendula is a useful, attractive plant.
 It’s presence in your garden will only ever be beneficial, however you choose to use it.

 Throughout the ages people have grown pot marigolds for their ornamental appearance.
-However the pot marigold has numerous other benefits.
+However they have numerous other benefits.
 A reliable companion plant, it also has a range of medicinal uses and can be used as a flavorsome culinary ingredient.
-A final use for pot marigold is that it can also predict the weather.
+A final use is that it can also predict the weather.
 The flowers of the plant don’t open when air pressure drops.
 This means that if your plants fail to open, rain is likely.